Russia's Sberbank exploring providing banking services in Bangladesh

 Like many Russian companies, Sberbank has been pivoting towards Asia, where few countries have joined in with sanctions against Moscow, as it looks to find new trading partners.

-"Sberbank is exploring all possibilities and formats for providing banking services at the request of Russian clients doing business with companies in Bangladesh," Anatoly Popov, deputy chairman of Sberbank's executive board said.
+"Sberbank is exploring all possibilities and formats for providing banking services at the request of Russian clients doing business with companies in Bangladesh," Popov said.

 Russia is looking for alternative means of trade to the dollar.
 A Sberbank delegation has already travelled to Dhaka to discuss opening a branch there, Bangladeshi media reported.